-2018/19 Fire Hazard Inspection Program is currently underway.
+The 2018/19 Fire Hazard Inspection Program has been completed.
+The 2019/20 Fire Hazard Inspection program will get underway when the next Fire Danger Period has been declared.
 For more information, visit the Fire Hazard Inspection Program information page.

 For more information about long grass on rural properties, please visit the Long Grass on Rural Land page.